Rehabilitation and the leg prosthesis

 During rehabilitation at a centre, you are cared for by a team of doctors, wound managers, physiotherapists, occupational therapists and sports scientists.
 The therapy programme is adapted to your state of health and strength resources.
 You will usually have a daily physiotherapy session with gait training, and treatment sessions for occupational therapy, balneo physiotherapy (baths, massages, electrotherapy, etc.) and sports therapy.
 Distributed over the day with regular breaks, the treatment will take between three and four hours, with half-hour therapy sessions as a rule.
 The goal is for you to get back to your usual everyday life as quickly as possible.
 It’s important to understand that your active participation has a crucial effect on the rehabilitation results.
 This may also involve questioning and modifying your previous lifestyle.
 Your doctor or a psychologist can support you here as well.
 Likewise, you shouldn’t hesitate to get counselling from a psychologist or family counsellor.

-Gait training with a leg prosthesis
+Gait training with a prosthetic leg

 Learn more about what gait training for leg amputees entails here.